Ninpuu Sentai Hurricaneger: Allies

 The ninja master of the Ninpuukan ninja school and a master of the animal-change Ninja Art, having turned into a hamster to evade Jakanja's attack on his school yet panicked and mixed up the words in his spell and has been referenced as "Hamster Curator" (ハムスター館長, Hamusutā Kanchō).
 Despite his form, he can fight and communicated with Kagura before she revealed herself.
-While Mugensai was temporary restored during the events of Ninpu Sentai Hurricaneger: Shushutto the Movie by Laiina until she left Earth, he regains his humanity in the finale and graduates the Hurricaneger/Gouraiger teams two months after their battle with Tau Zant.
+While Mugensai was temporary restored during the events of Ninpu Sentai Hurricaneger: Shushutto the Movie by Laiina until she left Earth, he regains his humanity in the finale and graduates the Hurricanegers and Gouraigers two months after their battle with Tau Zant.